rrfrancesc/beautiful-jekyll/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch  and it will answer **all** your questions.